Azure-Samples/DSRegTool/README.md

 ## What are tests DSRegTool perform?
 #### 1- Troubleshoot Microsoft Entra Register
 - Testing OS version
-- Testing if the device is registered to AzureAD by the signed in user
+- Testing if the device is registered to Entra ID by the signed in user
 - Testing Device Registration endpoints connectivity
 - Testing Device Registration Service
 - Testing if the device exists on AAD